COVID-19 UReturn FAQ

 home office.
 Whose responsibility is it to get it moved back?

 Returning equipment back to campus is the employee’s responsibility.
 Please review the information put out by the Controller’s Office titled Remote Work - Business Expenses: "If the University provides equipment, the individual employee assigned the equipment is responsible for safe transportation and set-up of such equipment."

 UReturn has and will assist with virtual assessments of your home workspace.
-You can start by downloading our work-from-home ergonomics fact sheet.
+You can start by downloading our work-from-home ergonomics fact sheet (PDF).
 We will also bring in the Department of Environmental Health & Safety (DEHS) resources if necessary.
 DEHS Links:

 Please contact the University Employee Benefits office.